 The European Wilderness Society participated in a workshop organised by AGRIDEA in Flims in Graubünden.
-This mountain village is close to the city Chur and even closer to the well known Calanda Wolfpack.
+This mountain village is close to the city Chur and the Wilderness in Misox valley, and even closer to the well known Calanda Wolfpack.
 The presence of this wolf pack, and the governmental decision not to change the strict regulations for shooting, has triggered several innovative approaches to protect the livestock of the local farmers and ranchers.
 Participants (Hunters, shepherds, government and NGO employees) came from the Italian Province of Trentino and South Tyrol, Province of Salzburg and Tyrol, Austria and Bavaria, Germany.

 The key to herd management

 Key to herd management is the availability of trained herd protection dogs.
 Alberto, a veterinarian has focuses his life on breeding and training Patou (Pyrennees sheep dog) for the purpose to protect the livestock in a touristic region.
 The original Patou from the Pyrenees were good for herding of livestock.
 However, the first tests showed that they were unpractical in a touristic environment.
 He has managed to modify the traditional training methods of these dogs to be touristic friendly.

 Christian.
 A local shepherd, asked Alberto for help with protecting his large herd made up of 300 sheep of 8 different sheep breed from up to 19 different farmers.
 Alberto provides the dogs free of charge.
 In addition, Christian is using the standard Swiss electrical mesh fencing systems with 90cm height.